Personal Information Collection Statement (“PICS”)

-If we collect your personal information to be used for any other purpose, we will generally let you know that purpose at the time we collect the information.
+If we collect your Personal Information to be used for any other purpose, we will generally let you know that purpose at the time we collect the information.

 Information of job applicants and staff members

-ETF collects personal information of job applicants and staff members for the primary purpose of assessing and (if successful) engaging the applicant or staff member as the case may be.
+ETF collects Personal Information of job applicants and staff members for the primary purpose of assessing and (if successful) engaging the applicant or staff member as the case may be.

-The purposes for which ETF uses personal information of job applicants and staff members include:
+The purposes for which ETF uses Personal Information of job applicants and staff members include:

-- managing the individual's employment or engagement and the provision of employee references;
+- managing individual’s employment or engagement and the provision of employee references;

 - insurance purposes;